 George Inness, 1873

 Prints are available in several sizes, printed on heavy, textured watercolor paper.
-All frames are custom-made and take approximately 6 weeks to be completed.
 Select size and frame option above.